 Go here for: the wide assortment of Asian products

 While Dun Huang might not be considered a “spice shop” per say, it is full of all kinds of unique products for cooking your favorite Asian meals.
 They do carry spices such as curry powders, garam masala, coriander, cumin and others.
 But the real draw is the array of sauces – you have so many soy sauce options you won’t know what to pick!
-There are also all types of chile sauces, sesame oils, rice wine vinegars, etc. And if you want to make sushi, all you need is here – rolling mats, cutting tools, nori, large bags of sushi rice and everything else you might need.
+There are also all types of chilli sauces, sesame oils, rice wine vinegars, etc. And if you want to make sushi, all you need is here – rolling mats, cutting tools, nori, large bags of sushi rice and everything else you might need.
 They also offer frozen wonton wrappers, gyoza and dumplings, edamame and other treats.
 The noodle aisle is full of ramen, rice noodles, and other varieties.
 You will also find their tofu a cut above the supermarket brand.

-Other Asian specialty markets
+Other Asian food markets

 Go here for: Reasonably priced Asian products

 Located in the Coupure area, this Thai market carries many of the same products as Dun Huang, including tofu, TRS brand spices, large bags of rice, assorted noodles and Asian sauces.
 They also have many choices of coconut milk and cans of water chestnuts.
 They carry bags of baking powder instead of the tiny separated packs you can get at the supermarket.